Redrum624/vitrine/PROJECT_STATUS.md

 - All critical bugs fixed and verified

 ### Known Limitations
-- Auto-levels exists in code but not exposed in UI (fixing now)
+- Local adjustments brush/gradient tools need interactive testing
-- Local adjustments and lens corrections need UI panels
+- Lens corrections auto-detect needs validation with real images
-- Crop and transform tools not yet implemented
+- Performance optimization may be needed for large rotations with bicubic interpolation

 ---

 *Last Updated: 2025-09-30*
-*Status: Stable with ongoing feature integration*
+*Status: All modules integrated - Ready for comprehensive testing*